 Meaning: spent a long time on the toilet.
 If you are a Harry Potter fan, you’ll probably remember how a wizard/witch goes to the ministry of magic… through the toilet!
 It makes sense, right?

 “Tipping it down”

 Meaning: Raining hard/heavily.
 Same as “raining cats and dogs”.
-I consider this as the most commonly used expressions here in the UK, as its bloody gloomy and raining here!
+I consider this as the most commonly used expression here in the UK, as it is bloody gloomy and raining here!
 Oh yes!
 I love the English weather.

 “Going on a bender”

-Meaning: going out and drink a lot of alcohol.
+Meaning: going out and drinking a lot of alcohol.

 “All gone Pete Tong” / “All gone tits up”

 Meaning: expressions used when something has gone wrong.
 The “tong” on Pete Tong is a Cockney (London) slang that rhymes with “wrong”.